jonathan-fries/pricekite.io/README.md

 The site is currently live at www.pricekite.io.

-As of this writing, data is only live from GCP, though other prices are current.
+We currently have live data from all 3 cloud providers.